fcproto/prototype/README.md

 Each client represents a car, consisting of a gateway connected to the internet and various (simulated) sensors.
 The gateway continuously collects, aggregates and locally stores the data from the sensors.
-Every 10 seconds the gateway sends all recent data to the server.
+Every ten seconds the gateway sends all recent data to the server.
 In turn, the cars query the server for the most recent data of other cars in the vicinity.

 ![FCProto](https://user-images.githubusercontent.com/15909811/123540954-ecc34b80-d741-11eb-9419-3ae42e13ee89.png)